Life Cycle, Service Life, and Durability of Fiber-Reinforced Concrete Pavement Systems

 Pavement systems for this discussion are defined as conventional highways and local municipal roadways, controlled access and surface roads, ingress/egress pavements at commercial and industrial facilities, truck terminals, and parking lots or storage lots for ocean-going containers or other bulk handling facilities.

-Fiber-reinforced concrete (FRC) in pavement systems has proven to be an advantage over conventional non-fiber-reinforced concrete.
+Fiber reinforced concrete in pavement systems has proven to be an advantage over conventional non-fiber-reinforced concrete.
 Engineering data shows that by introducing 3-dimensional fiber reinforcement, the microsynthetic fiber (nylon or polypropylene), macrosynthetic fiber (polyolefin), or a blend of both can increase the durability and service life of the concrete pavement system, thereby reducing life-cycle costs.

 Dynamic Axle Loading & Fatigue Strength

 When we look at the service life or durability of a pavement system, the focus is on the ability of the pavement to withstand multiple dynamic axle load events.
 Historically, we have used the term ESALs (Equivalent Single Axle Load), in the American Association of State Highway Transportation Officials (AASHTO) empirical design procedure to characterize the traffic loading by converting all vehicles into an equivalent number of 18,000-pound over-the-road truck axle loads.
 The new AASHTO mechanistic-empirical design procedure doesn’t use ESALs, but rather, the axle load distributions directly based on a pavement’s traffic category or weigh-in-motion studies.

 Here, we are looking at the ability of the concrete pavement to resist multiple/repetitive dynamic loading of these axles, which causes fatigue within the concrete member being loaded.